mla/text-forge/README.md

     my $forge = Text::Forge->new;
     $forge->cache(1);

-Dictates whether templates should be cached.
+Specifies whether templates should be cached.
 Defaults to true.

 If caching is enabled, templates are compiled into subroutines once and then reused.
-Cached templates will not reflect changes to the underlying template files.

 If you want to ensure templates always reflect the latest changes on disk (such as during development), set cache() to false.